kyclark/pfb2025/lectures/testing.md

 ### Writing tests with GitHub Copilot

-Carefully designing and writing all these test functions is a lot of work, but there is a good way to automate the most repetitive parts of the task.
+As we've already noted, carefully designing and writing all these test functions is a lot of work, but there is a good way to automate the most repetitive parts of the task.
 If you're using GitHub Copilot (in VSCode or other IDEs):

 - As you write your script functions, you should prompt Copilot to write test functions for them.